This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Preheat the oven to 350ºF and line a 9-inch square pan with parchment paper.
-In a large bowl, combine the mashed sweet potato, almond butter, cacao powder, coconut sugar, flour, baking powder, vanilla extract, and salt.
-Stir well, until a relatively smooth batter is formed.
+In a large bowl, combine the mashed sweet potato, almond butter, cacao powder, coconut sugar, flour, coconut oil (if using), baking powder, vanilla extract, and salt.
+Stir well until a relatively smooth batter is formed.
 (You can do this in a food processor, if you prefer.)

-• Fold in the chocolate chips, if using.
+• Fold in chocolate chips, if desired.
 Transfer the batter to the prepared pan and use a spatula to smooth the top.
-Bake at 350ºF until the edges look dry and the center of the brownies have puffed up, about 35 to 40 minutes.
+Bake at 350ºF until the edges look dry and the center of the brownies has puffed up, about 25 to 30 minutes.

 • Let the brownies cool completely before slicing, or they will be too soft.
 Cut them into 16 small squares, and store the leftovers in an airtight container in the fridge.
 I think they taste even better when you serve them cold from the fridge the next day!
 Leftovers can be stored in the fridge for up to a week, or in the freezer for up to 3 months.